By Caleb Burggraaf firstname.lastname@example.org

 “You got to see places,” Gerald said.
 “Little small towns that you’ve probably never heard of.
 It was totally different.”

-As with everyone though, you can only play the game for so long.
-Gerald wasn’t ready to leave the comforts of the diamond though.
 It would be coaching that would call his name next, as Gerald would take his first coaching job in Shreveport, Louisiana.

 “I just took it with open arms,” he said.
 “It made my independent seasons so much more enjoyable because I found myself coaching the younger guys.”